1998 United States Senate election in Washington: Republican

+Polling

 Results

 The election was not close, with Murray winning by 16.8% of the vote.
-Murray won in a landslide victory by wracking up huge margins in Western Washington.
+Murray won in a landslide victory by racking up huge margins in Western Washington.
 Specifically, Murray trounced Smith in the state’s most populous county, King County.
-Murray also managed to win six counties in the historically conservative eastern part of the state.
+Murray also won six counties in the historically conservative eastern part of the state.
 Murray was sworn in for a second term on January 3, 1999.